mirror/dd-wrt/src/router/python/Doc/library/signal.rst

 General rules
 -------------

-The :func:`signal.signal` function allows to define custom handlers to be executed when a signal is received.
+The :func:`signal.signal` function allows defining custom handlers to be executed when a signal is received.
 A small number of default handlers are
 installed: :const:`SIGPIPE` is ignored (so write errors on pipes and sockets can be reported as ordinary Python exceptions) and :const:`SIGINT` is